CADawg/neeva-quick-answers/README.md

 Contributions are always welcomed, including additional instant answers.
 Simply copy an existing one and replace the parts you need to make it work.

+### Versions

+The script version in the comments at the top should always be updated when a change is made.

+The const version should only be updated when the way the HTML is generated has changed (adding new rules does not require this to be updated).

 ### Examples of instant answer code

 See https://github.com/Snaddyvitch-Dispenser/neeva-quick-answers/blob/main/neevaquickanswers.user.js#L56-L84 for the 2 different formats of instant answers.